timjogorman/RicherEventDescription/ms-amr.md

                   :ARG1 a2
                   :ARG2 -)))
 ```
-Is the "being insisted" part of the adherence?
-What about the "have-polarity-91"?

-We will assume that a given variable like "a2" refers to *itself and every thing and relationship "under" it in the AMR tree*.
-In this context, "a2" therefore refers to an event of adhering, given that "you" is the one following the rules and the "contract" is the set of rules followed.
-Other relations -- like the "if you don't....", don't necessarily need to define *what it is* that these variables are.
+When in doubt, try to interpret AMRs as if a variable like "a2" is defined by its concept ("adhere-02") and all of the arguments that are under it in the AMR (the ```:arg0 (y / you)``` and ```:arg1 ( c / contract)```), and try to decide on an interpretation of that AMR variable that makes the most sense in context.
+In this case, you might interpret that as something like "the idea of you adhering to the contract" -- it being both the thing that's insisted upon, and the thing that, if not true, would cause a lawsuit.

-To give you an example for more 'thing-like' variables, we are just assuming that "c" in the below AMR simply refers to "social conservatives": because the polarity is not within the term
+To give you another example for how to interpret a particular referent, consider something like "c" in the below AMR, simply referring to "social conservatives": because the polarity is not within the term
 ```
 Not social conservatives.
 (h / have-polarity-91